open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ### Twitter

 Twitter utilizes Web Components for embedding tweets.
-They're using both Custom Elements and Shadow DOM, because they need to ensure the styling of the tweet is consistent across pages and the styling of the component doesn't interfere with the styling of the page.
+They're using both Custom Elements and shadow DOM, because they need to ensure the styling of the tweet is consistent across pages and the styling of the component doesn't interfere with the styling of the page.

 On browsers which don't support Web Components, twitter uses an iframe to achieve a similar functionality (with a much higher cost).